I get asked frequently: how do I help my kid do more with LEGO gears and motors?

 LEGO gearing can sometimes feel like a foreign language.
 I offer classes that walk you through elements of gearing.
 But there are lots of other great resources to get you started!
 In my mind these resources need to include TWO components: the parts AND the instructions/explanations.
 Here are some options to help meet your family's needs:

-LEGO Gear Bots with Klutz Books - this is fun and colorful, great for those who are intimidated!
+LEGO Gear Bots with Klutz Books - fun and colorful, great for those who are intimidated!

 LEGO Gadgets with Klutz Books - great parts pack and dips into engineering!

 There are a few different approaches to using LEGO motors, which is using an electrical means to move LEGO instead of just a hand crank.
-I will list them in order of least to most expensive:
+I will list them in order of least to most expensive.
+Adults looking for how I power for shows, scroll down to Level 5.

 Level 1: Circuit Cubes, third party (ie not LEGO brand) motors created by a LEGO fan.
-While I haven't personally used Circuit Cubes yet, a LEGO teacher I know uses them and loves them.
 They are small, compact, affordable, and made by a small company.
 They have some that require an app to use and some that do not - you just turn on and power.
 You can find the kits on Amazon and sometimes even at Sam's Club/Walmart.

 Circuit Cubes